George Julian Harney: Involvement with Chartist movement

+Harney was kept in Warwick Gaol. "on 13th August 1839, George Julian Harney wrote from Warwick Gaol saying that he could not obtain bail and had no funds to pay the expenses of lawyers and witnesses.
+When, two days later, bail had been found and he was released, he could not return to London as he was still ‘completely pennyless" When he appeared at Birmingham Assizes the grand jury refused to indict him of sedition or any other charge.

-Disappointed by the failure of the Grand National Holiday, Harney moved to Ayrshire, Scotland, where he married Mary Cameron.
-Harney's exile did not last long and the following year he became the Chartist organizer in Sheffield.
-During the strikes of 1842 Harney was one of the 58 Chartists arrested and tried at Lancaster in March 1843.
+After his acquittal he spent almost a year in Scotland, and in September 1840 married Mary Cameron, of Mauchline, Ayrshire, "'tall, beautiful, and of high spirit' (Holyoake) and the daughter of a radical weaver.
+It was a meeting of minds and an immensely happy union (although there were to be no children)."
+Harney's exile did not last long and the following year he became the Chartist organiser in Sheffield.
+During the strikes of 1842, Harney was one of the 58 Chartists arrested "for taking part in a Convention at Manchester" and tried at Lancaster in March 1843.
 After his conviction was reversed on appeal, Harney became a journalist for O'Connor's Northern Star.
 Two years later he became the editor of the newspaper.

 Tristram Hunt describes him during this period:George Julian Harney, Chartism's enfant terrible ... was firmly on the radical side of the movement, advocating the use of physical force and enjoying riling his conservative comrades by flaunting the red cap of liberty at public meetings.
 In and out of jail, endlessly feuding with fellow Chartists, and ultimately expelled from the party, the Robespierre-admiring Harney remained convinced that insurrection was the surest route to achieve the demands of the charter.

 According to Dorothy Thompson, Harney: is a particularly good figure to take as central to the study of Chartism.
 For five years (1845–50) he was the editor of the Northern Star.
 He was one of the few leading figures who entered the movement in its earliest days–coming in straight from an active part in the dramatic and principled fight against the stamp duties on newspapers which is one of the highlights of 19th century radical action–and remained active throughout the years of its mass influence.